-A quick search online will yield countless forums filled with complaints from angry customers who had their trades executed at a worse price than what was quoted as they watched their account balance dwindle as if they had been shot out of a cannon from another broker making off with the contents of their wallet.
+A quick search online will yield countless forums filled with complaints from angry customers who had their trades executed at a worse price than what was quoted as they watched their account balance dwindle as if they had been shot out of a cannon by another broker making off with the contents of their wallet.

 Main Risk #1: Currency prices are constantly changing

-The first risk of forex trading is that currency prices are continually shifting, which means you cannot take for granted that the price you see quoted on your broker’s platform will still be there when you go to trade it.
+The first risk of forex trading is that currency prices are continually shifting, which means you cannot take for granted that the price you see quoted on your broker’s platform will still be there when you trade it.

 A lot of brokers offer simultaneous execution where multiple trades can be entered and executed at the same time with no delay in between them, so if you were to place a large order, it would be completed in smaller chunks over time, keeping your average entry price consistent.

 That strategy works well in times of calm market activity.
-Still, when news comes out or rumors start to circulate, traders start buying and selling like mad, potentially triggering stop orders once they reach critical mass.
+Still, when news comes out or rumors start circulating, traders start buying and selling like mad, potentially triggering stop orders once they reach critical mass.
 It is best to keep your orders small and never rely on stop-loss orders because you cannot predict when the market will see a heavy round of buys or sells.

 Main Risk #2: Currency prices are constantly changing